 Of the 16 total University of Minnesota presidents, two have been faculty members in the Department of Chemical Engineering and Materials Science.
 Five current faculty are members of the National Academy of Engineering.
 Three current faculty are members of the American Academy of Arts and Sciences.
 Three faculty members are University of Minnesota Regents Professors.

 Combining chemical engineering and materials science into one department provides students with unique educational opportunities for collaborations across disciplines.
 In addition to rigorous courses and hands-on lab experiences, a large percentage of students conduct on-campus research or receive industry experience through internships or co-ops.
 The Bachelor of Chemical Engineering (BChE) and Bachelor of Materials Science and Engineering (BMatSE) are accredited by the Engineering Accreditation Commission of ABET.

-- Electronic, photonic, and magnetic materials
+- Electronic, Magnetic and Photonic Materials

-- Theory and computation
+- Materials Theory

 Business and industry connections

 The department has connections to major corporations such as 3M, General Mills, Cargill, and the Dow Chemical Company.
 Researchers also receive significant funding from the National Science Foundation, the National Institutes of Health, and the U.S. Department of Energy.